 The most significant use of assumptions and estimation applied in preparing these financial statements relate to the determination of the fair value of financial instruments.
 The Funds may hold financial instruments which are not quoted in active markets, such as over-the-counter derivatives.
 The fair value of these instruments may be determined using valuation techniques based on observable market prices from reputable pricing sources or indicative pricing.
-Where such valuation techniques are used, they are validated and periodically reviewed.
+Where such valuation techniques have been applied, they are validated and periodically reviewed.
 Changes in relevant assumptions could affect the fair values reported in the financial statements.

 Standards issued but not yet effective.
-The final version of IFRS 9 Financial Instruments, was issued by the IASB in July 2014 and will replace IAS 39 Financial Instruments: Recognition and Measurement.
-IFRS 9 introduces a model for classification and measurement, a single, forward-looking 'expected loss' impairment model and a substantially reformed approach to hedge accounting.
-IFRS 9 is effective for annual periods beginning on or after 1 January 2018, but early adoption is permitted.
-The Funds are in the process of assessing the impact of IFRS 9 and have not yet determined when they will adopt the new standard.
+IFRS 9 Financial Instruments will replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 introduces a model for classification and measurement, a single, forward-looking 'expected loss' impairment model and a substantially reformed approach to hedge accounting and is effective beginning 1 January 2018.
+The Funds have determined there will be no material implications to the Funds' financial statements from adopting IFRS 9.